kenghweeng/fairest-of-them-all/disparate_impact/README.md

 ### 1.3.
 Optimizing classifier accuracy subject to fairness constraints

 Next, we will try to make these outcomes fair by still **optimizing for classifier accuracy**, but **subject it to fairness constraints**.
-Refer to Section 3.2 of our [paper](http://arxiv.org/pdf/1507.05259.pdf) for more details.
+Refer to Section 3.2 of the [paper](http://arxiv.org/pdf/1507.05259.pdf) for more details.

 ```python
 apply_fairness_constraints = 1 # set this flag to one since we want to optimize accuracy subject to fairness constraints